 GOALS of CREATE

-- Gather systematic data on technology access and use on the well-being and quality of life of older adults.
+- how access to and interactions with technology impact on the health, quality of life and independence of older adults.

 The Center consists of four integrated functional units: The Administrative Core provides leadership, direction, and oversight for the Center’s activities and support for the research projects; the Dissemination Core is involved in outreach to government agencies and Congress, develops guidelines for industry and older adults and advances publication and media opportunities; the Statistical Core provides statistical and technical support for the Center’s research projects and the Research Programs which consist of integrated studies at the three sites with an emphasis on translational research.